-- 1) Describes the research content and why it is important - 2) Presents a literature review to demonstrate what others have done in the area

-3) Discusses the research outcome(s) anticipated including its relationship to related published research completing the dissertation, content and target journals to publish the results of the research, along with a schedule for their publication.
+- 1) Describes the research content and why it is important - 2) Presents a literature review to demonstrate what others have done in the area - 3) Discusses the research outcome(s) anticipated including its relationship to related published research - 4) Proposes a research validation approach - 5) Articulates the specific contributions to the field of endeavor - 6) Articulates the creative content and uniqueness of the research effort - 7) Describes anticipated obstacles completing the dissertation, content and target journals to publish the results of the research, along with a schedule for their publication.
 Additionally, the candidate should have at least one paper accepted for publication in a peer-reviewed journal that is derived from the research related to the proposal.
 The Proposal Defense should take place after the student has completed at least 15 research credits (SYS 960 or EM 960).
 Typically, for a full-time student the Proposal Defense should take place 12-18 months after completion of the Qualifying Exam.